Pratham002/Magic-Memory/README.md

 # Magic-Match
 Using React & Framer Motion
+{Refresh the website to see the beautiful animation}
 ## Website Link - https://snazzy-donut-06fed1.netlify.app/

 Magic Match is a puzzle game where you've to select the similar images.